heppyn/VoxelGame/README.md

   - Debug x86 and x64.
   - Export x86.
 Just passes `--export` as an argument.
   - Test x86.
 Runs only tests.

+## Building on Linux
+If you are using linux you have to compile GLFW by yourself as the pre-compiled binaries are not available.
+You can find the source to GLFW [here](https://www.glfw.org/download.html).
+If you are compiling with gcc and running into problems these command line options might help `-lglfw3 -lGL -lX11 -lpthread -lXrandr -lXi -ldl`

+If you compiled and replaced GLFW you can use CMake to build the project like:
+`cmake --build "build"`

+## First app
 For creating your first app see [getting started](GettingStarted.md).

 ## Issues